pminkuri/KDD_Group3/README.md

 This file requires Jupyter Notebooks or Google Colab to run.
 Packages to be installed: Numpy, Pandas, Sklearn, Matplotlib, Seaborn,Plotly, chart_studio.

+Open Terminal or Command Prompt, Enter the following line to open the jupyter notebook(Note: Both the Dataset and the Notebook has to be in the same folder) jupyter notebook Bikeshare_New.ipynb
+Once the Jupyter Notebook opens, you can run the Notebook and make appropriate changes.
+Make sure to put both Dataset and Notebook in the same folder.

+Now you can have access to the model we have built you can make analysis using our dataset.